-Annual exceedance The probability of exceedance of а given occui rrence, probability (AEP) generally a storm, in a period of 1 year ((1% A AEP is equivalent to a 1 in 100-year storn n)

-CarriagewayThat part of a road consisting of the movement lane, sealed shoulder, and includes parking and loading areas when provided within the road

-Corridor manager Has the same meaning given to it by the proposed utilities access legislation

-NOTE - In preparing NZS 4404:2010, the Committee made every effort to align it with the infrastructure legislation and the utilities access legislation still before Parliament at the time this Standard is published.
+Annual exceedance probability (AEP) The probability of exceedance of a given occurrence, generally a storm, in a period of 1 year (1% AEP is equivalent to a 1 in 100-year Average Recurrence Interval (ARI) storm) Carriageway That part of a road consisting of the movement lane, sealed shoulder, and includes parking and loading areas when provided within the road Corridor manager Has the same meaning given to it by the proposed utilities access legislation NOTE - In preparing NZS 4404:2010, the Committee made every effort to align it with the infrastructure legislation and the utilities access legislation still before Parliament at the time this Standard is published.
 Readers will need to satisfy themselves on the final form of the definitions of code (see section 8) and corridor manager once this utilities access legislation comes into effect.